 Can You Sue Your Landlord for Mold-Related Damages?

 You can sue your landlord or property owner in civil court for mold-related damages in certain circumstances.
 They might be held accountable for the mold damages too.
 They may also be held responsible if they were aware of leaks, flooded carpets, airflow, and plumbing problems yet failed to prevent mold growth.
 As with other claims involving personal injury, you must establish causation, duty, and damage.
 For example, you must demonstrate that you sustained actual damages due to the landlord's inability to ensure habitable conditions.
 Moreover, if the mold causes property damage to your personal belongings, you may also sue them for these damages.
 In rare instances, the mold-related disease may occur from a landlord's breach of building code regulations.

 Furthermore, you might be able to sue your landlord for mold-related illnesses if they've been successfully proven.
 These damages often comprise medical expenses, including past or future medical bills, increased household expenditures, lost wages, and other economic difficulties caused by the illness.
 As shown, both tenants and landlords have mutual duties toward each other to ensure that the rental property is mold-free.
 However, if you follow the regulations in your area, you shouldn't face mold issues.
 As the adage goes, "An ounce of prevention is worth a pound of cure."
 That's why we strongly advocate for a mold inspection.

 A constant inspection will guarantee that your property remains safe, and if you're a landlord, it will save you from hefty fines related to lawsuits.
 It will also boost your reputation as a trustworthy businessman.
-To learn more about mold inspection, removal, or prevention of mold in your residence in Texas, Michigan, Illinois, Florida, Georgia, or Wisconsin, give Pur360 a call today.
+To learn more about mold inspection, removal, or prevention of mold in your residence in Texas, Illinois, Florida, Georgia, or Wisconsin, give Pur360 a call today.
 We also offer sanitization services.